 Discussion

 The collection of longitudinal qualitative data combined with a critical discourse analysis allowed for a comparative examination of the respective relationships between human and animal network members operating as therapeutic agents in managing mental health and negotiating everyday life.
+The discourse analysis adds to our understanding of network membership properties and human-animal relations within personal communities of support for those with mental health problems.

+Illuminating relational competence in supportive social support networks requires being able to conceptualize one's relationships, identifying why relationships might be satisfying as a bases for accessing and mobilising a set of relationships in a network more generally, and the conditions under which it is possible to maintain relational support from network members which for those with a mental health problem are subject to flux and change (Walker et al 2018).
+The study here illuminated how pets comprise a central element of the, networks of relationships and the social worlds of users.
+Through the analysis of discourse the lived trajectories of iterated interaction with pets point to how a focus on the specific dyadic relation with pets influence the presence and nature of networks relationships overall.
+The narratives implicating the consequences of a loss of a pet point to the way a network may shrink through the loss of the mediation of value in the eyes of others, self efficiacy in relating to others in a network and in a sense of self possession in acting in the social world.
+Similarly the counter properties of the existence and existential presence of a pet lays the foundations for network enrichment and extension.

-Following participants over time demonstrated the continuity of discourses about who was involved in managing a person’s mental health which highlighted the therapeutic value of pets compared to other network members.
-Successive interviews allowed for an in-depth understanding of Human-Animal interactions and their relationships to identity to be developed over a period of time.
+Following participants over time demonstrated a continuity in narrative accounting about who was involved in managing a person’s mental health highlighting the therapeutic value of pets compared to other network members.
 The sporadic, ad hoc and minimal involvement of some human network members for example provided a stark contrast to the consistency of input from pets.

 Although the therapeutic value of animals in terms of illness management is increasingly being acknowledged [14, 15], they are yet to be recognised or given the value they seem to represent for people when compared to other agents of support such as health professionals.
 Anthropocentrism has focused previous work in the social sciences on the dyadic relationships between health professionals and service users within the context of institutionalised care.
 Often this has involved exploring relationships with antipsychotic medication [27], coercion [28] and whether specific events like compulsory admission impact on these relationships [29] centred around acceptance and compliance with the therapeutic regimen.
-This study has demonstrated that this notion of compliance also extends to relationships with other humans (e.g. friends and family) but does not appear in discourses about relationships with pets.
-Rather, therapeutic features of support from companion animals are most closely aligned to the valued components of desired therapeutic relationships more generally (e.g. warmth, peace and consistency) [30].
-It appears that people are garnering the therapeutic input they want but are unable to receive from human network members from their relationships with companion animals.
-This lends support to advocating the removal of anthropomorphic blinkers associated with conventional mental health service provision in line with the on-going albeit nascent paradigm shift in society more generally.
-The latter would allow consideration to be given to the wider therapeutic networks associated with mental health management and increase the integration of and value attributed to Human-Animal relationships for self-care.
-This should include Animal Assisted Therapy but also focus on the recognition of companion animals in the planning and delivery of mental health care and specifically within mental health care plans.
-Additionally, the risks associated with over reliance on relationships with animals should be considered by health services as well as planning for a time in the future where they may no longer have their pet.
+Whilst the notion of compliance features in accounts of relationships with other people- particallyr professionals (Mortari and Pino 2014) it does not appear to be nearly as salient in the discourses of relationality with pets.
+Rather, therapeutic features of support from companion animals are most closely aligned to the idealy typical valued components of desired therapeutic relationships (e.g. warmth, peace and consistency) [30] and are able to support aspects of identity and self efficacy that is in shorter supplyor unavailbe from human network members.
+These findings lend support to removing the anthropomorphic blinkers associated with conventional mental health service provision which would allow consideration to be given to the wider therapeutic networks associated with mental health management and the integration of and value attributed to Human-Animal relationships for self-care through for example the recognition of companion animals in the planning and delivery of mental health care and within mental health care plans.